 Bell & Ross

-Up to 350 select pieces go into the production of a single Bell & Ross wristwatch, a reflection exquisite French engineering.
+Up to 350 select pieces go into the production of a single Bell & Ross wristwatch.
 These luxury watches defy conventionality, a timepiece for those with only the most adventurous lifestyles.

 Originally designed for pilots, astronauts, and divers, a Bell & Ross watch can withstand extreme conditions, while maintaining unparalleled functionality.
 A GMT line for the luxury traveler, a Vintage line for a man of authority, a high tech collection for the risk-taker.
 Each timepiece has a purpose, each purpose…a meaning.

 In a life full of unpredictable measures, keep a Bell & Ross on your wrist and know that you are guided by mechanical excellence, sleek styling and unmatched precision.